cloudfoundry/bosh-google-cpi-release/docs/cloudfoundry/README.md

 * You must have an existing BOSH director and bastion host created by following the [Deploy BOSH on Google Cloud Platform](../bosh/README.md) guide.

-* Ensure that you have enough [Resource Quotas](https://cloud.google.com/compute/docs/resource-quotas) available:
-    - 25 Cores
+## Cost and resource requirements

+* This CF deployment (and the BOSH director/bastion pre-requisite) is small enough to fit in a default project [Resource Quota](https://cloud.google.com/compute/docs/resource-quotas).
+It consumes:
+    - 20 cores in a single region
+    - 24 pre-emptible cores in a second region **during compilation only**
     - 2 IP addresses
-    - 1 Tb persistent disk
+    - 600 Gb persistent disk

+You can view an estimate of the cost to run this deployment for an entire month at [this link](https://cloud.google.com/products/calculator/#id=f543773c-1848-47fc-b302-6568b0f0db94).

 ## Deploy supporting infrastructure automatically